Common questions often cross our desks at Ryan Hughes Law concerning personal injury matters.

 Get medical attention and call law enforcement.
 Both will be important later.
-At the scene, if you can, get pictures and contact info of all witnesses.
+If you can, get pictures and contact info of all witnesses at the scene.
 (The police will talk to witnesses as well.)
 Even if you think you are at blame, do not confess it.

 Check on the other parties but do not apologize.
 Certain behaviors may be used against you in court.

 How Can I Know If I Have A Personal Injury Case?

 Getting an injury in an accident doesn't mean you have a case.
 You can certainly file a claim, but you have three things to prove: another party was negligent, that negligence resulted in your injury, and the injury brought on compensatory damage.

 Compiling a credible argument here, proving negligence and causation, will be complex.

 What Is Whiplash?

 Whiplash is a sprain in the ligament that attaches to the lower neck and spine.
 The result can be severe pain and restricted neck and back range of motion.
 Whiplash is commonly the result of a vehicular accident when the neck snaps back and forth.

 Is It Accurate That Whiplash Settlements Are Hard To Get?